JugBones/indodish-backend/README.md

 ## Scripts

-Running the app with hot reload, use http://localhost:8000 to access it
+Running the app with hot reload, use http://localhost:8000 to access it. open http://localhost:8000/docs to access the documentation

 > uvicorn main:app --reload